waku-org/specs/standards/core/store-sync.md

 even with GossipSub mechanisms to detect missed messages.
 Nodes can also go offline for various reason outside our control.
 Store nodes that want to provide a good service must be able to remedy situations like these.
-By having store nodes syncronize with each other through various protocols, the set of archived messages network wide will be eventually consistent.
+By having store nodes synchronize with each other through various protocols, the set of archived messages network wide will be eventually consistent.

 ## Theory / Semantics